toknT/noise_recorder/README.md

 A recorder can recode sound when meet the decibel.

-I just create this app for learning flutter;
+I just create this app for learning flutter.

+You can get code of this app from [https://github.com/toknT/noise_recorder](https://github.com/toknT/noise_recorder)

 ## todo